 Thank you in advance,

 Think about the "feeling" of your email emotionally.
 If your intentions or emotions may be misunderstood, find a less ambiguous way of formulating your words.

-Finally, before clicking on "Send", take a moment to check if your email contains spelling, grammar and punctuation errors.
+Finally, before clicking "Send", take a moment to check your email for any spelling, grammar and punctuation errors.
 Your emails are as much a part of your professional image as the clothes you wear.
-It is therefore frowned upon to send a message containing faults in series.
+It is therefore frowned upon to send a message containing errors in series.